CVR Energy, Inc. research snapshot

 Fundamental monitor

-Position sizing should reflect that CVI is a high-risk, highly cyclical small cap where commodity prices drive outcomes more than any company-specific advantage.
+Position size should reflect that CVI is a high-risk cyclical small cap where commodity prices and government policy drive outcomes more than company-specific advantages.
 Do not allocate capital you cannot afford to lose.

 Investment research summary